Introduction

 The Battle of Berlin had several key implications for World War II and its aftermath:

-• The capture of Berlin by the Soviets divided Germany into East and West, setting the stage for the Cold War.
+- Soviet capture of Berlin led to the split of Germany into East and West thus the beginning of Cold War.

 Conclusion